 The phrase “content is king” has become a mantra in journalism, copywriting, marketing, SEO and any other industry involved in content publishing.
 Agencies looking for a managed services content provider for their end clients can expand this wisdom to read, “content is king…and hard to develop alone.”

-Developing quality content has three hidden pain points that startups often discover only after they have already become overwhelmed with how much work it takes to maintain a company website.
+Quality content development involves hidden pain points that startups often discover only after they’ve already become overwhelmed with the amount of work it takes to maintain a quality search engine ranking.
+In fact, businesses make hundreds of mistakes during the optimization and scaling of their programs.

 Those pain points are: